11. Gifts, vocation and work

 Gaining access to many work roles will mean applying for jobs.
 The main tool here is a resumé or CV (curriculum vitae - a running sheet or course of life).
 A CV needs to outline a person's education, achievements and experience, and it also needs to reveal much more, including personal interests and values.
 Often what a person does recreationally tells a potential employer much more about them than simply the basic education and employment history.

 An employer who gains a positive impression of a person from the CV will interview them ahead of another with equal or better "paper" qualification.
-So it is important to communicate in a CV, through listing experience in non-work (as well as work) activities, such things as your reliability, initiative, teamwork skill, ability to work independently, your energy, thoroughness, communication skills, people and leadership skills, and so on.
+So it is important to communicate in a CV, through listing experience in non-work (as well as employment) activities, such things as your reliability, initiative, teamwork skill, ability to work independently, your energy, thoroughness, communication skills, people and leadership skills, and so on.
 These need to be implicit in what you document factually about your activities and experience, certainly not just asserted!69 Documenting something like musical ability will imply a lot about self-discipline, summarising major travel experience will imply much about your ability to cope in unfamiliar circumstances and mentioning church or Christian group involvement will convey something of your values.

 From the point of view of the individual seeking guidance in relation to vocation, one of the most important things is to actually frame the relevant questions concerning a possible way of proceeding.
 Then they can be addressed and answered.
 It is all too easy to be influenced unduly either by a positive or optimistic attitude to a proposed course of action or commitment, or by a negative but superficial impression of it.
 In both cases there needs to be logical approach which identifies the real questions concerning a possibility and its consequences so that the answers are obtained and understood.
 This is likely to save much disappointment later.